golden-eagle-blog/golden-eagle-blog.github.io/_posts/2020-3-3-Making-money-with-Brave-Browser.md

 ### How much can I make ?
 It depends on you much ads you click on.
-I was making around 10 US dollars a month without being conscious about what I was doing.
+I was making around 10 US dollars a month without being conscious of what I was doing.
 Is that bad, if you 10$ for almost doing nothing.

 ### How do I redeem the money?